South Korea–Taiwan relations: Flights between South Korea and Taiwan

-After Seoul's recognition of the PRC government in Beijing, direct commercial flights between Seoul and Taipei operated by Korean and Taiwanese airlines were terminated.
-Cathay Pacific and Thai Airways International however, operated the route as a Fifth Freedom sector.
+After Seoul's recognition of the PRC government in 1992, the ROC severed its bilateral aviation agreement (among other measures).
+Cathay Pacific and Thai Airways International, however, operated the route as a Fifth Freedom sector.
 The reduction of scheduled flights caused tourist numbers from Taiwan to drop from 420,000 in 1992 to 200,000 in 1993, recovering only partially to 360,000 by 2003.

 On September 1, 2004, representatives of the two countries' unofficial missions, the "Korean Mission in Taipei" and the "Taipei Mission in Seoul" signed an aviation agreement allowing aircraft of each side to enter the airspace of the other.
 This permitted the resumption of direct scheduled flights by Korean and Taiwanese airlines and also allowed flights from Republic of Korea to Southeast Asia to fly over the island of Taiwan instead of detouring over mainland China or the Philippines.
 Analysts estimated this would save Republic of Korean airline companies ₩33 billion (US$29 million at 2004 exchange rates) in fuel costs and other fees.